bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 Documentation for Bridgetown's class hierarchy is [available on our API website](https://api.bridgetownrb.com).

 The simplest way to debug the code you write is to run `bridgetown console` and interact with the API there.
 You can then copy working code into your plugin, or test out new ideas before committing them to your plugin code.
+You can also write `binding.irb` at any point in your code, and you'll be dropped into a console when execution pauses at that point.

 ## Plugin Categories